 If OpenAI can shut the door a bit, it will increase engagement and time-on-site.
 I believe this is exactly what ChatGPT web search is intended to do – fullstop.

-If OpenAI can limit the flow of external distractions by narrowing the options for users to leave the platform, engagement and time spent on-site will naturally rise.
-When users are nudged to rely on ChatGPT’s in-house answers rather than veering off to other sources, it reinforces a self-contained ecosystem where people can explore, ask follow-ups, and interact without the disruption of leaving to search elsewhere.
-This creates a more immersive environment, enhancing the “stickiness” of the experience as users are inclined to stay within the ChatGPT platform, deepening their interaction.
+If OpenAI can limit the flow of external distractions by narrowing the options for users to leave the platform, engagement and dwell time will naturally rise.
+When users are nudged to rely on ChatGPT’s in-house answers rather than veering off to other sites, it reinforces a self-contained ecosystem where people can explore and interact without the disruption of leaving to search elsewhere.
+This creates a more immersive environment, enhancing the stickiness of the experience.

 -Sam Altman – Lex Friedman interview.